 Lithium batteries are dangerous goods, much like gasoline, propane, and sulphuric acid.

 In Canada, the shipping and importing of lithium batteriesFootnote 1 are subject to the Transportation of Dangerous Goods Act, 1992 and its Regulations.

-Lithium batteries are used in many electronic devices like cameras, cell phones, hearing aids, laptop computers, medical equipment and power tools.
+Lithium batteries are used in many electronic devices like cameras, cell phones, laptop computers, medical equipment and power tools.

 When you ship or import lithium batteries, including those contained in or packed with devices and equipment, you must meet shipping requirements and declare package contents to postal carriers, couriers or transport companies.

 While most lithium batteries are safe, some have overheated and caught fire.
 Once ignited, they can cause any nearby batteries to overheat and catch fire, as well.
 These fires are difficult to put out and produce toxic and irritating fumes.

 When shipping lithium batteries, it is not always clear which mode of transport will be used.
 Your shipment may end up on an aircraft, and an aircraft’s fire suppression system may be unable to extinguish all types of lithium battery fires.

 Counterfeit and no-brand lithium batteries are also of concern, because they may not have been safety tested.
 These lithium batteries may be poorly designed, have little protection, or contain manufacturing flaws.

 Recent reports of incidents involving the failure of lithium batteries include:

 - Computer batteries have heated up and caused fires on cargo and passenger planes.